rfo909/CFT/README.md

 After entering any code line, such as the first one above, it gets executed before you can make the code line into a function.

-The Grep() function is a global function which may take a search string as parameter.
-Here we read this from the user, using the global Input() function.
+The Grep() is a global function which may take a search string as parameter.
+Here we read this from the user, using the global readLine() function, which expects a prompt string as parameter.
 The Grep() function then returns a Grep object, which becomes the return value from function GetGrep.

 In the Search function we first call GetGrep then assign it to a local variable 'grep'.
-Then follows a processing loop, where we iterate over all the JavaFiles, and pass each file as argument to the Grep object .file() function.

-This produces a list of lines, which we iterate over, using the report() statement to generate nice output.

-Note that in CFT variable assigns are "reversed", with value first (or more specifically, found on the stack), followed by "=" and a name.
+Variable assignment is "reversed" in CFT, as it is stack based.
+At any time we enter "=" and an identifier, it means grabbing the topmist value off the stack and storing it in a local variable.

 Example "2 =a 3 =b a+b" returns 5.

+Then follows a processing loop, where we iterate over all the JavaFiles, with 'f' being the loop variable, and pass each file as argument to the Grep object function .file().

+This produces a list of lines, which we also iterate over, and for each produce output by calling report() to generate nice formatted output.

+If we wanted the output to display the path of the files, we'd just type line.file.path instead of line.file.name inside the call to report().

 When the code works it's time to save the script.